marlekr/skills-github-pages/index.md

 ---
-title: Welcome to the PhD conference 2023 in Uppsala
+title: Welcome to the PhD conference 2023 in Uppsala :jack_o_lantern:
 ---